llm-bible/llm-bible.github.io/_publications/ettinger2023are.markdown

 bibkey: ettinger2023are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.17793"}
-tags: ['Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'GPT', 'Prompting']
+tags: ['GPT', 'Model Architecture', 'Reinforcement Learning', 'Few-Shot', 'Prompting']
 ---
 Large language models (LLMs) show amazing proficiency and fluency in the use of language.
 Does this mean that they have also acquired insightful linguistic